 We provide services to adults who are referred by Probation.
 After an in-depth assessment with CSO staff, clients are assigned to complete hours at a non-profit organization in the city or county.
 Clients are placed based on their abilities and interests, availability and within any restrictions the placements themselves might have.
-Placements include social service clubs, municipal offices, sports leagues and charities.
-We currently work with 185 placement agencies in the city and county.
+Placements include social service organizations, municipal offices, sports leagues and charities.
+We currently work with 150 placement agencies in the city and county.
 Clients also help individuals with disabilities and older adults on fixed incomes.
 Direct supervision is provided by the placements.
 CSO staff provides case management services and support to clients in collaboration with Probation and community partners.

 Benefits of Community Service

 The CSO program offers adult offenders the opportunity to complete meaningful community service, with benefits for both the individual and the community:

 Involves the community in the Criminal Justice System, which benefits both the community and the offender